- Bin days are changing in North East Lincolnshire

 The Council kept collection dates the same during the deliveries of the new recycling bins, but this was a temporary measure until the roll out was complete.

-Switching to a four-weekly collection schedule makes the rounds more efficient.
-It also helps reduce the time the Council’s vehicles are on the roads and keeps running costs down.
+The new rounds are more efficient, help reduce the time the Council’s vehicles are on the roads and keep running costs down.

 As well as changing the rounds, the Council will also take more types of plastic in the grey recycling bin.